-7 Lessons I'm Learning From My Eating Disorder Recovery
+7 Lessons I Learned From Eating Disorder Recovery

 The first time I remember actively trying to change my body, I was in middle school and had just finished a big Easter dinner.
 Having deciding I needed to "work off the meal," I donned my Limited Too t-shirt with the crown on it and went for a run around the block.
 Although I did not classify myself as having a "true" eating disorder until many years later, this is my first distinct memory of truly believing my body had to look a certain way.